wwd7222117/BB/README.txt

-Crash Loyal is a clone of a famous moble app game.
-This project is not to be used as a comercial product, simply as a teaching tool for 4150 Game AI.
+Crash Loyal is a clone of a famous mobile app game.
+This project is not to be used as a comercial product, simply as a teaching tool for 4150/5150 Game AI.

 To build and run the project, open a terminal into this root directory and run the following command: